alexpetros/unplannedobsolescence.com/content/blog/do-not-use-hx-boost.md

 Chrome 76 came out four years ago, in 2019.
 Everyone who built their website with regular links got a significant, free performance upgrade to their website pushed out to billions of people;
-the same cannot be said for everyone who tried to replace that functionality with JavaScript.
+the same is not true for everyone who tried to replace that functionality with JavaScript.

 ### I want the page to have the best performance possible